drakkan/sftpgo/docs/full-configuration.md

   - `sha256sum`, string.
 SHA256 checksum for the plugin executable.
 If not empty it will be used to verify the integrity of the executable.
   - `auto_mtls`, boolean.
 If enabled the client and the server automatically negotiate mutual TLS for transport authentication.
 This ensures that only the original client will be allowed to connect to the server, and all other connections will be rejected.
 The client will also refuse to connect to any server that isn't the original instance started by the client.

-Please note that the plugin system is experimental, the exposed configuration parameters and interfaces may change in a backward incompatible way in future.
+:warning: Please note that the plugin system is experimental, the exposed configuration parameters and interfaces may change in a backward incompatible way in future.

 A full example showing the default config (in JSON format) can be found [here](../sftpgo.json).